 Knott End – Over Wyre

-Many thanks to our friend Quadographer13 for another excellent piece of aerial footage of this lovely spot –
+Many thanks to our friend Quadographer13 for an excellent piece of aerial footage of this lovely spot –

 The video starts at Cockersands Abbey which was founded before 1184.
 All that’s left now is the Chapter House which was added in 1230 and used as a mausoleum by the Dalton family until 1861.
 Just a few stones from the Abbey remain.

 The quadcopter turns to show Plover Scar lighthouse in the distance, sometimes known as Abbey Lighthouse.
-It was built in 1847 to mark the Lune Estuary, and you can see that it stands in a beautiful landscape.
+Built in 1847 it marks the Lune Estuary, you can its in a beautiful landscape.

 The clip travels south to Cockerham, Pilling and Preesall sands, and then on to Knott End.

-The video flies over Knott End golf course, the coastguard station and ferry slipway.
+The above video flies over the golf course, the coastguard station and ferry slipway.

-Then it goes on to the golden sands of the beach and the seafront salt marshes, with Knott End village behind.
+The film continues to the golden sands of the beach and the seafront salt marshes, with the village behind.

 You might recognise the soundtrack.
 It’s Ghostriders in the Sky, played by Andy J, the blind guitarist from Fleetwood who is a star at events like Tram Sunday.